apache/zeppelin/hazelcastjet/README.md

  * If there is any error during compilation, it can catch and redirect to Zeppelin.

  * `JavaInterpreterUtils` contains useful methods to print out Java collections and leverage Zeppelin's built in visualization.

+ * `HazelcastJetInterpreterUtils` contains useful methods to print out Hazelcast specific classes (such as DAG) and leverage Zeppelin's built in visualization.